-For those who choose to live at home, companionship home care is there to support them.
+Fortunately residential care is not the only option, for those who choose to live at home, companionship home care is there to support them.
 This is a type of long-term care that is designed to help the elderly live in comfort and peace.

-What can companionship carers offer?
+What can companionship home carers offer?